 3. Probably the best physics engine I've seen in a game.

 Again, this ties into the previous two points, but it really does add a lot to the game's immersion factor.
-The player can interact with almost anything they see, and objects will all behave with one another in a surprisingly realistic reaction - grass fires will grow, heavy objects actually behave like heavy objects and not styrofoam (and can easily crush you if you're not careful), enemies and objects will roll down hills, and both Link and enemies ragdoll after taking heavy hits, which send them into painful-looking tumbles off cliffs, into walls and over railings.
+The player can interact with almost anything they see, and objects will all behave with one another in a surprisingly realistic reaction - grass fires will grow, heavy objects actually behave like heavy objects and not styrofoam when moved around (and can easily crush you if you're not careful), enemies and objects will roll down hills, and both Link and enemies ragdoll after taking heavy hits, which send them into painful-looking tumbles off cliffs, into walls and over railings.
 And yet despite all of this, I don't recall any major glitching or clipping issues at all.
 The framerate does get a bit choppy in some areas (particularly the more crowded towns), but I saw none of the Elder Scrolls/Fallout wall clips or weird character distorting of almost any other open world title out there.

 4. The "DIY" feel of the overall design, especially the puzzles.

 Unlike most puzzle-driven games, Breath of the Wild's are almost entirely open ended - you're simply presented with a series of obstacles and set loose to complete them however you will.
 Those who master the finer points of the physics can even save themselves a lot of time in some trials by using clever tricks.
 More than that, though, the game also encourages clever alternatives by letting the player brew potions and food items that give them temporary leeway to pass areas of high temperature or extra hearts/defense/attack power to fight strong enemies.
 In short, there's always a solution to a given problem if you're willing to experiment a bit, and the game as a whole was built with this in mind from the ground up - it's realistic enough to be intuitive, but also "video gamey" enough that you never feel especially constricted by that realism.